 The local community here has really pulled together since the fires and we regularly help each other with workgroups.
 We’ve also set up a community tool bank.
 So you’ll get the opportunity to help many others as well as Quinta do Vale.
 If you have a trade or you’re a skilled DIYer, you will be especially appreciated.

-At the moment, we’re still in the clean-up phase alongside getting essential services like water, power and sanitation back online.
+At the moment, we’re still in the clean-up phase.
+We’ve now got essential services like water, power and sanitation back online and some food growing, but there is still a way to go to deal with all the dead trees.